 Here you’ll see the Theme Parts block with the headers, footers, sections, and pages templates.
-In case you’ve got JetThemeCore plugin, you’ll also have Archive and Single blocks, that are here to help you create custom Archive and Single post pages with Elementor.
-Just open Single block and here click Add New button in the top left corner.
+Open the Single block and click the “Add New” button in the top left corner.

-Step 2 – You can see a popup window that asks you to select the template type ( the type would be set to Single by default) and you’ll need to enter the template’s name (e.g., Single Page).
-Then click the Create Template button.
+You can see a popup window that asks you to select the template type ( the type would be set to Single by default), and you’ll need to enter the template’s name (e.g., Single Page).
+Then click the “Create Template” button.

-Please, note, that you can display the default post data, such as post title and content, using Dynamic Field widget as well.
+Please, note, that you can display the default post data, such as post title and content, using the Dynamic Field widget as well.

-Design the template
+3 Step — Design the template

 Here you can apply the newly created Single Post page template to the entire site, to any custom post type, to the particular post, to all the posts from one particular category or tag, etc.